Updated on April 28th, 2025

 For example, the students could imagine a line dividing the dorm room into two equal parts.
 For apartments or houses, they could set rules regarding entering each other’s bedrooms, having personal shelves in the kitchen and fridge, and designating places for toiletries in the bathrooms.

-These boundaries give every other roommate space, a bit of privacy and security.
+These boundaries give every other roommate space, a bit of privacy and security, ensuring that each other’s privacy is respected.
 As a result, it can be a great foundation for peaceful living.

 Snooping Is a No-No